Sifang Art Museum designed by Foreign PolicyPosted: November 29, 2012

 “Set within the gentle terrain of Laoshan in Nanjing, the architecture of Sifang Art Museum is a well-constructed mix of harsh angularity with an elegant appeal whereby the asymmetrical structure hovers in space.
 Every view angle yielding a different trapezoidal perspective; the collateral system adopts the trapezoidal form.
 The Chinese saying – Strength within Gentleness – is inspired by bamboo – the material and form used for landscaping and parts of the structure.
 This underpins the brand identity, describing the gentle landscape where in old China, scholars and artists took recluse to master their craft or refine their thinking.
 The demure that also balances the masculinity of the architecture.
 White, is also a canvas a museum would function as.”

-The logo-type – a juxtaposition of slim Latin characters and square simplified Chinese logograms – has been very well handled and clear in its presentation of modernistic ideas set within rural and traditional China.
-The shared geometric form, mono and grid-based spacing, square terminals, single consistent line weight and stacked resolution of the characters appropriately visualises the collaboration of east and west while also achieving a structural and technical plan-like quality with a solid balance of internal and external space.
+The logo-type—a juxtaposition of slim Latin characters and square simplified Chinese logograms—has been well executed and is clear in its presentation of modernistic ideas set within rural and traditional China.
+The shared geometric form, mono and grid-based spacing, square terminals, single consistent line weight and stacked resolution of both types of characters appropriately visualises the collaboration of east and west whilst also having a structural and technical plan-like quality with a good balance of space.

-The die-cuts of the stationery create a physical relationship between visual identity and the built environment without being obvious or literal, it hints at the idea of multiple-perspectives, the omnidirectional nature of the name and delivers a subtle, distinctive and proprietary brand quality beyond the simplicity of the graphical components.
+The die cuts of the stationery establish a physical relationship between brand identity and the architecture of the museum without being obvious or literal, it hints at the idea of multiple-perspectives, the omnidirectional nature of the name and delivers a subtle, distinctive and proprietary quality beyond the simplicity of the graphical components.

-The result is incredibly well restrained and has a zen-like tranquility in the lightness of the line weight and use of ample white space that perhaps reflects some of the spirituality that inhabits the country and its past.
-It does rely on a few architectural convention but manages to elevate these with some simple cuts amplified by the light and shadow of a monochromatic material choice.
+The result is incredibly well restrained and has a tranquility in the lightness of the line weight and use of ample white space that perhaps reflects some of the spirituality that inhabits the country and its past.
+It does rely on a few architectural conventions but manages to elevate these with some simple cuts and enhances these with the light and shadow of a monochromatic material choice.